Everilda

+Biography

-She was converted to Christianity by Saint Birinus, along with King Cynegils of Wessex, in 635.
+Everilda was converted to Christianity by Saint Birinus, along with King Cynegils of Wessex, in 635.
 Her legend in the York Breviary states that she was of the Wessex nobility.
 She fled from home to become a nun, and was joined by Saints Bega and Wuldreda.
 Saint Wilfrid of York made them all nuns at a place called the Bishop's Dwelling, later known as Everildisham.
 This place has been identified with present-day Everingham.
 She gathered a large community of some eighty women.

+Everilda died peacefully when her mission was accomplished.

 Veneration

 Her name appears in the Martyrology of Usuard as well as in the church calendars of York and Northumbria.